ruby/www.ruby-lang.org/en/downloads/index.md

 #### RubyInstaller

 If you’re on Windows, there’s a great project to help you install Ruby:
-[RubyInstaller][8].
+[RubyInstaller][rubyinstaller].
 It gives you everything you need to set up a full Ruby development environment on Windows.

-To use RubyInstaller, download it from the [RubyInstaller download page][9].
+To use RubyInstaller, download it from the [RubyInstaller download page][rubyinstall-downloads].
 Then just use the installer, and you’re done!

-If you are installing Ruby in order to use Rails, you should use [RailsInstaller][10] which uses RubyInstaller but gives you extra tools that help with Rails development.
+If you are installing Ruby in order to use Rails, you should use [RailsInstaller][railsinstaller] which uses RubyInstaller but gives you extra tools that help with Rails development.

 ### Package Management Systems